Last week, we talked about the Secret Structure to a Sale.

 It’s a closed question.

 Same with a salesperson out in the field.
-If they are not armed with a mindset to be curious or have a list of questions to ask to get the sales moving, they will fail.
+They will fail if they are not armed with a mindset to be curious or have a list of questions to ask to get the sales moving.

-The reason I say that is the structure of a sale follows a certain process.
+I say that because the structure of a sale follows a specific process.

 In this case, is our prospect after a bike?
-Or are they after a specific bike?
+Or are they after a specific cycle?